wombleton/gitlaw-nz/acts/I/Industry Training Act 1992.md

     *   (a) has not been revoked with effect on or before 1 January in the year after the next year; and

-    *   (b) has not ceased, and will not cease, to have effect on or before 1 January in the year after the next year by virtue of the [Regulations (Disallowance) Act 1989][99].
+    *   (b) has not ceased, and will not cease, to have effect on or before 1 January in the year after the next year by virtue of [Part 3][103] of the Legislation Act 2012\.

     (4) If subsection (3) applies to a levy order, the order is deemed to be revoked with the close of 31 December in the year after the year in which it was made unless it has been confirmed by an Act of Parliament passed on or before that day.